MoDNS/MoDNS/docs/plugins.md

 The poll function is called when the server polls the plugin for a request.
-If a request is not yet avaliable, this function returns 1; Once a message is available, the function should encode that message into the `message` pointer and return 0.
+If a request is not yet avaliable, this function returns 1; Once a message is available, the function should encode that message into `*message` and return 0.

 The responder function is used to respond to the request with the response message generated by the server.